About the project

 Dr Bertha Maya Sopha (Co-Investigator), Department of Industrial Engineering

-At the University of Khartoum (UofK), the RESPOND-OR project will be undertaken by the Faculty of Mathematical Sciences and Department of Electrical and Electronics Engineering.
+At the University of Khartoum (UofK), the RESPOND-OR project will be undertaken by the Faculty of Mathematical Sciences and the Department of Electrical and Electronics Engineering.
 The RESPOND-OR collaborators from UofK are: